 So you need to do something about it.

-By trying out a few of the methods in this article and by making a couple of subtle changes to your lifestyle you can ensure you remain regular and healthy.
+And by trying out a few of the methods in this article and making a couple of subtle changes to your lifestyle, you can ensure you remain regular and healthy.

 So don't suffer the strain.